 There is a demand that future healthcare professionals acquire the knowledge and skills needed to promote global citizenship and appreciation of cultural diversity, as suggested by the Sustainable Development Goals.
 Evidence-based scholarship of teaching and learning practices for the international classroom shows that innovative approaches such as the CLIL approach, where the student is in focus, is the future of higher education education.

-A Guidance Material for the Seminar entitled “Contemporary Teaching Methodologies in an Intercultural Classroom” held in Stockholm, Sweden in January 2020, based upon which this Material was developed, is the Intellectual Output #2 (O2) of CLILMED.
+The materials resulting from the second CLILMED seminar entitled “Contemporary Teaching Methodologies in an Intercultural Classroom” held in Stockholm, Sweden in January 2020 provide an overview on the currently available methods to teach in an international and intercultural classroom.
 This set of resources enables the persons using them to reflect upon their current teaching practices, while gaining a better understanding and appreciation of their students, their backgrounds and needs.

 4. What competencies an academic teacher ought to have to teach in the contemporary medical classroom?